Richard Chase: Early life

-By the age of ten, Chase had begun exhibiting the traits of the Macdonald triad: cruelty to animals, fire-setting, and bedwetting, three behaviours associated with violent behavior in adulthood.
-These internal issues did not affect Chase's early school life, with over sixty children attending one of his birthday parties.
+By the age of ten, Chase had begun exhibiting the traits of the Macdonald triad: cruelty to animals, fire-setting, and bedwetting, three behaviors frequently associated with violent behavior in adulthood.
+He is also known to have developed a rich fantasy life dominated by thoughts of power in addition to a selfish and inconsiderate personality.
+These internal issues did not greatly affect Chase's early school or social life, with over sixty children attending one of his birthday parties.